fabiospampinato/tiny-sqlite3/readme.md

 // Create a database with custom options

 const custom = new Database ( 'bar.db', {
+  bin: '/path/to/better-sqlite3.node', // Custom path to the native module, for bundling purposes
   page: 16_384, // Custom page size, in bytes
   size: 1_000_000, // Maximum allowed size of the database, in bytes
   readonly: true, // Opening the database in read-only mode
+  timeout: 60_000, // Maximum allowed time for a query to run, in milliseconds
   wal: true // Using the WAL journaling mode, rather than the default one });